 HTML Forms

-An HTML form is a fundamental building block of web development that allows users to submit data to a server.
+An HTML form is a key element in web development, enabling users to input and send data to a server.
 Since HTML itself is open-source and not copyrighted, creating and using an HTML form does not raise copyright issues as long as the code is original or derived from open resources.

-Here are the components and details for creating an HTML form:
+Here are the essential elements and steps for constructing an HTML form:

 1. Form Structure

-• <form> Tag: Defines the start and end of the form.
+• <form> Tag: Encloses the form elements, indicating its start and end.

 Example: